Rated: Explicit

 You see, the trick to stealing wasn't speed; it was belonging.
 Servants hurried because they were busy and needed.
 Guards hurried because something was wrong.
 Nobles wandered wherever they pleased.
 So Lysette wandered.
 The gallery stretched beyond the ballroom like the throat of some yawning beast.
 Marble statues lined both walls, and candlelight gleamed against the flashing mirrors.
 Portraits of long-dead Veys stared down at her from their gilded frames with varying degrees of disappointment.

 Beyond the hallway, two enormous glass doors stood waiting.
 She could see the various displays that Lord Vey had collected over the years.
 Most of it was junk; bleached swan feathers dipped in gold and passed off as angel feathers, weapons with no significance, and books that told skewed histories of the gods.
 There was one item, though, that stood out amongst the fakes.
 This item was very real and valuable.
 Lord Vey was right when he said it was the most interesting thing in his collection.
-She could just see the journal in a narrow glass case towards the back of the gallery.
+She could just see the crown in a narrow glass case towards the back of the gallery.

 Lysette glanced over her shoulder down the hallway and was glad to see that it was still empty.
 She slid the ring of keys out of her glove and tried one of the brass ones in the doors.
 A mechanical click sounded in the empty air, and she waited a minute to see if anything would happen.
 There was no shouting or sound of footsteps, so she ducked into the gallery and locked the door behind her.